-- On the virtual appliance (onboard storage) - To this offboard-storage device (Virtual disk) - NOTE: You can only have one virtual disk connected. - Use the down-arrow key to move the cursor to Save, and then press Enter or Return.The appliance restarts. - 7.
+- To this offboard-storage device (Virtual disk) - NOTE: You can only have one virtual disk connected. - Use the down-arrow key to move the cursor to Save, and then press Enter or Return.The appliance restarts. - 7.
 Connect a network cable to the port indicated: